openenclave/openenclave/docs/DesignDocs/libc_pthread_proposal.md

 * Child thread(Enclave): in pthread_exit() call oe_longjmp() to restore the context.

 ### oe_thread_join
 This function is used to wait for the specified thread to terminate.

-It will be wrapped to pthread_join finally.
+oe_thread_join is an internal function which will be wrapped to an external API pthread_join.

 The work sequence should be like,
 * Parent thread(Enclave): call pthread_create() to create a new thread and then return.